SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - If the formal parameter `sender` is declared for an event handler, it automatically receives a reference to the raising object when instance events are triggered.
 However, `sender` cannot be explicitly specified or assigned here.

 > [!NOTE]
 > In RAP, special [RAP business events](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_entity_event_glosry.htm) are available.
 They can be raised in [ABAP behavior pools](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbehavior_pool_glosry.htm) with [RAISE ENTITY EVENT](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapraise_entity_event.htm) statements.
-Find more information in the ABAP for RAP: Entity Manipulation Language (ABAP EML) cheat sheet.
+Find more information in the [ABAP for RAP: Entity Manipulation Language (ABAP EML)](08_EML_ABAP_for_RAP.md) cheat sheet.

 Expand the following collapsible section for example code.
 To try it out, create a demo class named `zcl_demo_abap` and paste the code into it.
-Note that the example includes code in the global class and the CCIMP include/Local Types tab in ADT.
+Note that the example includes code in the global class and the CCIMP include (Local Types tab in ADT).
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.
 For more information on the example, see the inline comments.

 <details>